If you’ve decided that you’d like a credit card, but don’t quite know where to start, then you’re in the right place.

 These things can then also impact your credit rating, making it harder to be accepted for future loans.
 That is why it is extremely important that you consider which type of credit card is most suitable for you.

 We’ve just talked through six different types of credit cards.
 We hope this will help you understand which credit card is best for you and your current financial situation.
-Head to the Emma app and click on the save money tab to compare different types of credit cards.

 Emma is a money management app that connects all your bank accounts to track your monthly spending and subscriptions.
 Emma will help you visualise and take control of your finances.
 Make sure you aren’t overspending and show you practical steps to start budgeting effectively.